-The Fund may be exposed to settlement risk associated with default at settlement time and any timing differences in settlement between the trade counterparties.
+The Fund may be exposed to risk associated with default at settlement time and any timing differences in settlement between the trade counterparties.

-We have adopted a settlement process to ensure that trade settlements occur as agreed.
-This includes reconciliation of trade instructions to contract notes both by BNP Paribas, as the trade counterparty and custodian, and MMC, as the administration manager and registrar.
+We have adopted a process to ensure that trade settlements occur as agreed.
+This includes reconciliation of trade instructions to contract notes both by BNP Paribas, as the trade counterparty and sub-custodian, and APEX, as the administration manager and registrar.